AMC Rambler Tarpon: Development

 Under Abernethy's leadership, the company was introducing larger cars that had more options, prestige, and luxury.
 For example, the new convertibles and more upscale Ambassador potentially offered higher profits.
 Although the small four-passenger Tarpon anticipated a new market segment that later became known as the pony cars, the decision at AMC was to build its sporty fastback "image" model on the company's mid-sized or intermediate Classic platform.
 Teague recalled that "Abernethy had decided that instead of a 2+2 we would build a 3+3 sports-type car."
+The transformation from the 2+2 Tarpon into a six-passenger coupe was influenced by offering AMC's existing V8 engines and repositioning the car for "young married" couples.

-The new production model, called Marlin, was introduced mid-year 1965 and it added more "sport" to AMC's car line-up.
+The new production model, called Marlin, was introduced in mid-year 1965.
+It added more "sport" to AMC's car line-up.
 However, the Marlin had a six-passenger capacity and was equipped with features as a personal luxury car like the Ford Thunderbird or Buick Riviera, rather than a competitor in the pony-car segment.
 Nevertheless, the production Marlin incorporated many of the design features that were the trademarks of the Tarpon show car.
 Because it was a much larger car, the Marlin had more pronounced shoulders extending laterally behind the rear wheels than those on the Tarpon.

-In 1965, three years before AMC's production pony car was unveiled, press reports described the compact-sized design as "Tarpon-like fastback" built on the Rambler American's platform.
-The Tarpon "was the car that AMC could have, should have, but didn’t make in response to the Mustang...
-Instead AMC built the Marlin, which, on the larger Classic chassis, was too big to be a pony car, too slow to be a muscle car, and cursed with ungainly proportions due to the Classic’s stubby hood."
+In 1965, three years before AMC's production pony car was unveiled, press reports described the compact-sized design as a "Tarpon-like fastback" built on the Rambler American's platform.
+The Tarpon "was the car that AMC could have, should have, but didn't make in response to the Mustang...
+Instead, AMC built the Marlin, which, on the larger Classic chassis, was too big to be a pony car, too slow to be a muscle car, and cursed with ungainly proportions due to the Classic's stubby hood."
 The automaker was niche marketing, offering a larger-sized product that wasn't offered by its much larger competitors.
 Although the Tarpon show car pointed the way, AMC waited until the 1968 model year to introduce a small fastback, the Javelin, that was aimed directly at the market segment created by Ford's Mustang.